← Back to all stuff

 Spoiler: every corner can become a project.

-That is the trap.
-A house gives tech ideas room.
-You try something, notice that it is actually useful, and suddenly you stand there on a Saturday thinking: "Actually, I could automate this a little cleaner."
+You try something, notice that it is actually useful, and suddenly you are standing there on Saturday thinking: "Actually, I could automate this more cleanly."

 Nobody asked.
 You do it anyway.